 Yes.
 The range of Cancer Council Endorsed Window Films differ in a number of ways: Optical Clarity: all films in the range feature outstanding optical clarity.
 Independent Testing: All films have been tested by the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) and have received the highest possible UPF rating of 50+.
 Cancer Council […]

-In Australia (and many other countries) there are state laws that state the minimum amount of (filtered) light that must enter through glass.
-This is referred to as VLT or visual light transmittance.
-The front windows must be no darker that 35% and for the rear windows, in most states, this can be as dark […]
+In Australia (and many other countries) there are state laws that require a minimum amount of (filtered) light must enter through glass.
+This is referred to as VLT or visual light transmitted.
+There are also restrictions where tint can be applied and no film of any type (including clear film) can be applied to the […]

 Use a good quality cloth or chamois and warm water.
 Window cleaners can be used, provided the cleaning agent does not contain any ammonia.
 Ammonia in the cleaner will burn the film and leave what appears to be a permanent streak.